 HOF024: Charlie LIM

-In 1976, teen-aged Charlie Lim was sent to an overcrowded concentration camp in Cambodia.
+In 1976, Charlie Lim was fifteen years of age.
+He was sent to an overcrowded concentration camp in Cambodia.
 There, he was sentenced to 9 months of imprisonment for peeling bamboo sticks to feed his family.
 At the camp, he was beaten and often mistreated.

 Since his arrival in Canada, he has performed a variety of menial jobs and has taught himself English and economics.
 Now, he owns several businesses and is married with two children.